 The Group has agreed to pay the selling shareholders the Group's share of dividends received from Leader-Invest's affiliate company for three years following the acquisition as a deferred adjustment to the consideration described above.
-The Group estimates this contingent consideration as RUB 82 million, being the fair value at the acquisition date, based on a discount rate of 12,71%.
-Due to the immateriality of the amount and uncertainty of the outcome, the Group did not adjust the cost of combination in these consolidated financial statements.
+Due to the uncertainty of the outcome, the Group did not adjust the cost of combination in these consolidated financial statements.